typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/strict-boolean-expressions.md

 Allows `enum | null | undefined` in a boolean context.
 This is unsafe because nullable enums can be either a falsy number or nullish.
-Set this to `true` if you don't mind implicitly treating the enum, whose value is zero, the same as a nullish value.
+Set this to `true` if you don't mind implicitly treating an enum whose value is zero the same as a nullish value.

 ### `allowAny`